ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 For those who are unfamiliar, here's the gist.
 Each of your eight home keys (`ASDF` and `JKL;`) has two jobs: when you tap it, it prints the character; when you hold it, it acts as a modifier.
 For my keyboards, `A` and `;` are Ctrl, `S` and `L` are Opt, `D` and `K` are Cmd, and `F` and `J` are Shift.

 If this sounds like a horrific idea that would interrupt your typing flow constantly... you're not wrong.
 Getting the timing right requires some finesse—your keyboard needs to reliably distinguish between a tap and a hold.
-For Ctrl, Opt, and Cmd, this is relatively straightforward.
+For Ctrl, Opt, and Cmd (or Alt and Win, as you will), this is relatively straightforward.
 Shift, however, is a different beast and entirely dependent on how you type.
 Since Shift is used so frequently mid-typing flow (for capitals, symbols, etc.), the timing requirements for a home row Shift become incredibly precise.
 Unless you're willing to invest significant time fine-tuning the settings to match your exact typing rhythm and speed, I'd recommend avoiding Shift as a Home Row Mod except for consistency with chording.

 Even ignoring Shift, think about how often you use modifiers.
 Every copy, paste, and shortcut requires you to contort your fingers into an unnatural position to reach Ctrl or Cmd.
 Home Row Mods eliminate that entirely.
 The modifiers are already right under your fingers at all times.
 Instead of reaching down for Command with one hand and tapping `C` with the other, I just hold `K` and tap `C`.
 It's faster, more comfortable, and dramatically reduces hand strain.
 It's one of those changes that feels so right, you'll wonder how you ever tolerated the old way.